-Over one to two weeks with this unit, students will learn and practice historical literacy skills that will help them learn how federalism forms the foundation between national, or federal, state, and tribal governments in the United States.
-They will develop knowledgeable and wellreasoned points of view on federalism and how it has evolved.
+Over one to two weeks with this unit, students will learn and practice historical literacy skills that will help them learn how federalism establishes the foundation for the interaction between national, or federal, state, and tribal governments in the United States.
+They will develop knowledgeable and well-reasoned points of view on federalism and how it has evolved.
 They will read and assess primary and secondary sources written from different perspectives, analyze Supreme Court opinions, and develop a civic engagement project that integrates their knowledge of history with current issues rooted in debate over federal, state, and tribal governance.

-Students will demonstrate their comprehension through their oral and written assessment of the primary sources
+Students will demonstrate their comprehension through their oral and written assessment of the primary sources and responses to the essential questions, and how they choose, plan, and implement the civic engagement project.